Technet8394/Technet8394/README.md

-# Hello
+# Hello!

-I am a cybersecurity student who spends a majority of my time programming just trying to do one specific thing that popped into my head, without a clue of how to even start.
+I am Technet, a cybersecurity student who spends a majority of my time programming just trying to do one specific thing that popped into my head, without a clue of how to even start.

 I know Powershell and Python, but can use Bash, C++ and Javascript very poorly, in order from best to worst.